 - Shopping behaviors are changed and knowledge about local, healthy foods is improved

-- 53% of families came to the farmers market 8 or more times during the FVRx season
+- 84% of participants reported that most of their produce came from the farmers market during the FVRx program

 FVRx Program Testimonials:

 “The program gives patients the ability to take a risk to do something good for themselves.
 It gives them control over their lives and the power to make healthy choices.”

 -Mike Lambke, Healthcare Provider

 “Farmers see the value to the [FVRx] program.
 They’re actually requesting this type of programming and strategizing around how to help low-income families.” -Sarah Smith, Farmer